Steps to Finish Your College Applications

 If you're a high school senior, you do still have some time to finish any college applications due on or around January 1st.
 But considering the busyness of senior year, the upcoming holidays, and where we are in the calendar, you don't have much time.
 So get yourself organized by reviewing our list below of steps to apply for college and checking off the remaining items on your own to-do list.
 Peace of mind awaits you once you send in that final application.

 - Finalize your list.
 There are schools you've known you would apply to for months.
 But there might be some new ones that you've considered adding to your college list.
 Write down the ones you're still thinking about, and make a final decision about whether or not to apply.
 Do this now, as they may have additional requirements you'll need to complete, such as a supplemental essay or letter of recommendation.
-And if you still need college application advice or are wondering how to fill out a college application, read our blog, Understanding the Different Types of College Applications.
+And if you still need college application advice or are wondering how to fill out a college application, read our blog post, Understanding the Different Types of College Applications.

 - Get your letters of recommendation.
 If you don't yet have your letters of recommendation secured, ACT NOW.
 Teachers and school counselors are BUSY, and you'll need to give them enough time to write your recommendation, after first begging their forgiveness for requesting one so late in the game.